 EJ: There are experiments that involve listening to certain sounds.
 The ticking of a Geiger counter or even musical chords.
 You can’t listen to individual living cells.
 That would be an interesting thing to try to do.

-RW: Do you ever think that some of the early thinkers, Pythagoras, for instance, who speak of the world as based on the octave, or the idea of the world sound, OM.
+RW: Do you ever think that some of the early thinkers, Pythagoras, for instance, who spoke of the world as based on the octave, or the idea of the world sound, OM.
 People have had, at certain times, apparently, in certain states of consciousness, perceptions that we can’t quite quantify, but which may be accounts of something real.

 EJ: There’s no question.
 You know science is a very late development.
 I guess you can trace modern science back to the Greeks with Aristotelean logic, the development of the concept of zero by the Mayans, stuff like that.
 But scientific thinking by humans, well, some of the greatest, most moving discoveries came before recorded history of any kind.
 Certainly people were moved on the emotional level to think about things before there was a logic as a language with which to express them.
 So the early religions definitely served their purpose for providing a language, but more than that, an emotional context in which to put thinking that really moved you.
 I can imagine people building Stonehenge and looking at the vernal equinox and the sun shining through and being incredibly moved, and then thinking, what a damn good job I did putting those stones just right with my mathematical calculations to get the sun right there like that![laughs]